aws-solutions-library-samples/guidance-for-aws-deepracer-event-management/README.md

 We recommend that you use the Makefile based commands to simplify the steps required when developing code for DREM.

-If you plan to help develop DREM and contribute code, the inital deployment of DREM is the same as above.
-Once DREM has deployed, to make the deployed DREM stack available for local development, run the following commands:
+If you plan to help develop DREM and contribute code, the initial deployment of DREM is the same as above.
+Once DREM has deployed, to make the deployed DREM stack available for local development, run the following commands, alternatively the stack can be run using docker compose to create containers for each of the three react applications that make up DREM:

+### Local development

+Running all resources and installing all dependencies on the local machine

-#### Install local dependancies
+#### Install local dependencies

 ```sh
 make local.install
 ```

-#### Configure the local development enviroment
+#### Configure the local development environment

 **Note:** You will need to have your local development environment setup to access AWS